 Unfiltered news emails sent

-Thanks to FHR Cuba’s supporters, Connect Cuba continues to undermine the attempts of the Cuban government to control the information flow and communications of its citizens.
-With your support, we can keep providing tools to increase the freedom of information for a population suffering from severe censorship!
+With your help, FHRC can continue to undermine the Cuban government censorship of its citizens.
+Thanks to our supporters, Connect Cuba continues to undermine the attempts of the Cuban government to control the information flow and communications of its citizens.